Chapter meetings are held the second Thursday of most months at 6PM, Room 310 in the Douglas County Courthouse, 1036 SE Douglas, Roseburg.

 Ted Schattenkerk will lead us to Upper Olalla Road south of Tenmile, Oregon to view the first wildflowers of spring including: Oregon fetid adder’s tongue (Scoliopus hallii), gold star (Crocidium multicaule), baby blue-eyes (Nemophila var. atomaria), rosy plectritis (Plectritis congesta).
 We will make several stops along Olalla Creek.
 Easy walking on this trip.

-Field Trip: Explore Beatty Rock and Beatty creek
+Field Trip: Sunday March 26 Explore Beatty Rock and Beatty creek in the lower Cow Creek watershed.

 LANDSCAPE PROJECT: February 25